StefanCronjaeger/project-fortis/README.md

 git submodule foreach git pull origin
 ```

-## Configure and deploy the pipeline
-TBD
+### Obtaining tokens and keys

+* Get your azure subscription id by running `Get-AzureSubscription` in PowerShell

+* Ensure you set
-You should obtain the Twitter tokens by creating a new app [here](https://apps.twitter.com/)
+* Get the Twitter tokens for the location inference webjobs by creating a new app [here](https://apps.twitter.com/)
+* Get the Facebook token (TODO: describe how to do this!!!)
+* Get the tokens for the translation service (TODO: describe how to do this!!!)
+* Create a comma separated list of the most common words for your language of interest (e.g from [here](http://www.101languages.net/common-words/))
-As the final preparation, you need to obtain the bounding box for the geo-filtering of tweets:
-e.g. here the rough bounding box for Indonesia and Sri Lanka ``"19.938716 , 8.948158, 32.938335,25.129859"``
+* Create the bounding box for the geo-inference service.
+The format is `west_long, south_lat, east_long, north_lat`.
+You can obtain them through your preferred mapping tool.
+As an example, here the rough bounding box for Indonesia and Sri Lanka `19.938716, 8.948158, 32.938335,25.129859`

+### Running the deployment script

-Finally, navigate to  [deployment/scripts](./deployment/scripts) and open your PowerShell in elevated mode and execute  ``Deploy-FortisServices`` :
+* Navigate to  [deployment/scripts](./deployment/scripts) and open your PowerShell in elevated mode (Admin mode)
+* Login to your Azure account by running `Login-AzureRmAccount`
+* Execute  `Deploy-FortisServices` :

 ```
 .\Deploy-FortisServices `